rmmanfred/MIPS_Assembler/README.md

 ## Limitations and Errors
 - Limited to instructions and data specified above
-- Known errors when encountering ...
+- Known errors when encountering .asciiz data values (hope to fix in the future)

 ## Usage and Testing
 - Demo to come